Lambeth degree: Academic dress

 As with many degrees from elsewhere, holders of a Lambeth degree are entitled to wear academic dress.
 However, the academic dress worn is not unique, original or exclusive.
-The tradition is to wear the academic dress of the institution from which the archbishop graduated, which has always been either Oxford or Cambridge except for George Carey, who is a graduate of the University of London but followed tradition and chose Oxford dress.
+The tradition is to wear the academic dress of the institution from which the archbishop graduated, which has always been either Oxford or Cambridge except for George Carey and Sarah Mullally.
+The reasoning was that Oxford and Cambridge were the only universities in existence at the time the powers to award degrees where given to the AoC, so they were sort of 'degrees of the realm'.

+Carey, a graduate of the University of London, followed tradition and chose Oxford dress.
 The then Vice-Chancellor of the University of London, Graham Zellick, attempted to see if London academic dress could be used but his attempt proved fruitless.
 It is uncertain whether robes from a university other than Oxford or Cambridge can be used when the archbishop is not an Oxford or Cambridge graduate.

 There has been talk of whether holders of Lambeth degrees should have distinctive academic dress and some Lambeth degree holders have designed their own dress to wear, for example, Dr Turpin who commissioned an Oxford and Cambridge hybrid DMus robe.

 However, the Lambeth STh Diploma has a distinctive academic dress.
 The hood is of black stuff of full Cambridge shape with the lining divided horizontally.
 The lower half is of light blue silk and the upper half is of white silk, so that the lining appears white over blue when worn.
 This is an unusual pattern for academic hoods in the UK so some STh hoods have been made of black stuff of full Cambridge shape, lined with mid-blue silk, and the cowl faced with eight inches of white silk.
 The gown is of the London BA pattern but with blue cords and buttons on the sleeves.